Miami University: Organization and administration

 Miami is part of the public University System of Ohio.
 It is governed by a board of trustees which oversees the administration of the university and holds subcommittees on investment, finance and audit, and academic and student affairs.
 This includes oversight on programs offered by the university and financial expenditures.
 The board has 17 members; nine are voting members appointed by the governor of Ohio, six are university alumni who reside outside of Ohio, and two are enrolled students.

+The institution is a member of the Strategic Ohio Council for Higher Education (SOCHE).

 The office of the president oversees fiscal and business operations, working with the Board of Trustees to set the university's direction and priorities while also serving as a figurehead and liaison.
 Gregory P. Crawford, the 22nd president, has held the role since 2016, following his tenure as vice president and associate provost at the University of Notre Dame.
 Other administrative departments include that of the provost and academic affairs, which includes the deans of each of the academic colleges and the Dolibois European Center, as well as finance, student life, university advancement, information technology, and enrollment.

 As of the end of fiscal year 2023, Miami University's financial endowment was $739 million.